 Also similar to the federal Premium Tax Credit, you first get an advance premium assistance in the form of a lowered premium based on your estimated income.
 Then you calculate your actual State Premium Assistance based on your actual income when you file your California state income tax return.
 You pay or get a refund of the difference between the advance premium assistance and the actual premium assistance.

-To calculate the new California State Premium Assistance, first you find out where you stand relative to the Federal Poverty Level for your household size.
-For 2020 coverage, the Federal Poverty Levels are:
+To calculate the California State Premium Assistance, first you find out where you stand relative to the Federal Poverty Level for your household size.
+For 2021 coverage, the Federal Poverty Levels are:

 |Number of persons in household||FPL|